FREQUENTLY ASKED QUESTIONS

 Yes we do.
-Please ask at the office for details.
+Please ask at the estate office for details.

-We do our best to let guests check in before 3pm.
-Just speak to the team and we’ll prioritise the cottages that you want first, so that they are ready in good time.
+We do our best to let guests check in before 4pm.
+Just speak to the team and we can prioritise the cottages that you want first, so that they are ready in good time.

 Are we able to have a late check out?

-We do our best to allow late check-outs at no extra charge, unless other guests are due to arrive that afternoon.
+We do our best to allow late check-outs for a fee of £50, unless other guests are due to arrive that afternoon.
 If you would like to stay, you can book the cottage for an extra night at 50% of the standard rate.

 Are we obliged to take all of the cottages?

 You do not need to take all of the cottages, but we find that almost everyone does.
-We ask that you inform us within 90 days of your wedding if you do not require any of them, so that they can be made available to other guests.
+The Apple Loft, Grist Mill, plus Manor Farm and Over Court, do need to be taken as they are so close to the venue.
+We ask that you inform us within 90 days of your wedding if you do not require any of the others, so that they can be made available to other guests.

 What do you provide in the cottages?

 The holiday cottages are all self-catering.
-We provide a tea tray on arrival ,with a pint of milk, tea and coffee, and biscuits.
-The kitchens are stocked with condiments including olive oil and herbs.
+We provide a tea tray on arrival, with a pint of milk, tea and coffee, and biscuits.
+The kitchens are stocked with condiments including cooking oil and herbs.
 They also have washing up liquid, dishwasher tablets, cloths and toilet roll.
-All bed linen is provided.
+The bathrooms have soap, shampoo, and shower gel.
+All bed linen and towels are provided.

 Are we able to have a BBQ in one of the cottages the night before the wedding?

 Yes we think it’s a fun way of greeting your guests and making the most of the estate, so we actively encourage it.
-Our caterers can provide you with salads or locally sourced cold meats if you like, to get you started.
+We can provide BBQs, but please bring charcoal etc. Our caterers can provide you with salads or locally sourced cold meats if you like, to get you started.